timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART IV-SERVICE, SUPPLY, AND PROCUREMENT/CHAPTER 148-NATIONAL DEFENSE TECHNOLOGY AND INDUSTRIAL BASE, DEFENSE REINVESTMENT, AND DEFENSE CONVERSION/SUBCHAPTER II-POLICIES AND PLANNING.md

     * (iv) corporate governance, leadership, and culture of performance; and

     * (v) history of performance on past Department of Defense and government contracts.

+  * (E) Characterization and assessment of industrial base support policies, programs, and procedures, including—

+    * (i) limitations and acquisition guidance relevant to the national technology and industrial base (as defined in section 2500(1) of this title);

+    * (ii) limitations and acquisition guidance relevant to section 2533a of this title;

+    * (iii) the Industrial Base Analysis and Sustainment program of the Department, including direct support and common design activities;

+    * (iv) the Small Business Innovation Research Program (as defined in section 9(e) of the Small Business Act (15 U.S.C.
+638(e));

+    * (v) the Manufacturing Technology Program established under section 2521 of this title;

+    * (vi) programs relating to the Defense Production Act of 1950 (50 U.S.C.
+4511 et seq.); and

+    * (vii) programs operating in each military department.

 * (c) ROLES AND RESPONSIBILITIES.—The Secretary of Defense shall designate the roles and responsibilities of organizations and individuals to execute activities under this section, including—